samuelsarfaty/Project_Fat_Spiderman_README/README.md

 ![wall light 1](https://user-images.githubusercontent.com/32599151/34909310-b38d85ca-f896-11e7-8c83-3ad5975fafdc.png)
 ![wall light 2](https://user-images.githubusercontent.com/32599151/34909311-b3a07a40-f896-11e7-8c4f-e3f6b98a32bd.png)

 The walls were also used to set a reference for the pivot point of the lights.
-It was made in such way that if the light is located in the same spot as the wall, the mesh of the light would be at the top of the wall.
+It was made in such way that if the light is located in the same spot as the wall, the mesh of the light would be at the top of the wall panel.
 Also, the center of the light was given an emissive material to simluate the lighting in the lab.

 ![light uv](https://user-images.githubusercontent.com/32599151/34909422-85f189ac-f898-11e7-85f6-f1588c09e87a.png)